Animal worship: Hawk

 The hawk is commonly associated with the Egyptian god Horus.
 As a god of the sky, divine authority, war, victory, and civilisation, Horus became the patron deity of the pharaohs.
-The souls of former pharaohs were said to be the followers of Horus and therefore, the hawk (Waterbury 1952, p.
-26).
+The souls of former pharaohs were said to be the followers of Horus and therefore, the hawk.
 Horus was originally depicted by the Egyptians as a full hawk, but after the Fourth and Fifth Dynasty depictions with a human body and a hawk head became more common.
-(Waterbury 1952, p.
-27).
 Other Egyptian deities shown in the form of a hawk or hawk-headed man include Qebehsenuef, Sopdu, Ra (not always), and Sokar.

 Egypt was not the only location of hawk worshippers.
 There were several other cultures that held the hawk in high regard.
-The hawk was a deity on the island of Hawaii and symbolized swift justice (Waterbury 1952, p.
-62).
-Along with the lone island from the Hawaiian archipelago, the Fiji islands also had some tribes who worshipped a hawk god (Waterbury 1952, p.
-62).
+The hawk was a deity on the island of Hawaii and symbolized swift justice.
+Along with the lone island from the Hawaiian archipelago, the Fiji islands also had some tribes who worshipped a hawk god.
 Furthermore, although animal worshipping is not a part of Sikh culture, a white falcon bird is primarily regarded in Sikhism as it was associated with the sixth guru and especially the tenth guru.
 The tenth guru would always carry a white falcon perched on his hand when going out to hunt.
 The tenth guru was known as the Master of White Hawk.
 Many people believe that the bird carried by Guru Gobind Singh was a hawk, however, historians believe that the bird was a gyrfalcon or a saker falcon.

 Frigatebird

-On Easter Island until the 1860s there was a Tangata manu (Bird man) cult which has left us Paintings and Petroglyphs of Birdmen (half men half frigatebirds).
+On Easter Island until the 1860s there was a Tangata manu (Bird man) cult which has left behind paintings and petroglyphs of Birdmen (half men half frigatebirds).
 The cult involved an annual race to collect the first sooty tern egg of the season from the islet of Moto Iti and take it to Orongo.

-The Frigate Bird Cult is thought to have originated in the Solomon Islands before immigrating to Easter Island where it became obsolete (Balfour 1917, p.
-374).
-The Frigate-Bird was a representation of the god Make-make, the god of the seabird's egg on Easter Island (Balfour 1917, p.
-374).
+The Frigate Bird Cult is thought to have originated in the Solomon Islands before immigrating to Easter Island where it became obsolete.
+The Frigate-Bird was a representation of the god Make-make, the god of the seabird's egg on Easter Island.